 If you’ve reached the age you can get your State Pension, you need to apply for Attendance Allowance instead.

-The amount of PIP you may get depends on how your disability or health condition affects you.
-You could get between £23.60 and £151 a week.
+The amount of PIP or ADP you may get depends on how your disability or health condition affects you.

 Who can claim PIP

-To claim PIP, you must be 16 or over and have not yet reached State Pension age.
+To claim PIP, you must live in England, Wales or Northern Ireland.
+You must be aged 16 or over and have not yet reached State Pension age.

 You can claim whether you are working or not, and it’s paid regardless of whether you have savings.